SofaDefrost/SoftRobots/docs/tutorials/Tripod/tripod-tuto.md

 ### Step 5: Adding actuators

+It is now time to add the actuators that will deform the elastic shape.
+This is done by using a prefabricated object from actuatedarm.py.

 <pre>
 <a href="details/step5.pyscn"> <img src="../../images/icons/play.png" width="16px"/>Try the scene in Sofa.</a>
 <a href="myproject/tripod.pyscn"> <img src="../../images/icons/play.png" width="16px"/>Write it yourself.</a>